 Find below a video that looks at individual scenarios.

-- AHTA Credentialing Council will invite you to submit your reaccreditation paperwork prior to your 5 year expiry date.
+- AHTA Credentialing Council will invite you to submit your reaccreditation paperwork prior to your 5-year expiry date.

 - Ensure you have completed your CPD Diary in your Member Portal to show evidence of hours as per requirements above and that you have uploaded documentary evidence for each entry as applicable.
+NOTE: The CPD Diary is 'closed' for an upgrade.
+Please do not add anything until after 31 January 2022.
+If you do, change will not be saved.

 - Pay the reaccreditation fee as set by the AHTA.
 (The cost to reaccredit is $250 inc GST currently)